 International Cat Day is a great day to give to one of the many great charities that help out cats.
 Besides the International Fund for Animal Welfare, there are a number of cat charities that you can donate to.
 Some of these include Alley Cat Allies, Blind Cat Rescue, Siamese Cat Rescue Center, Lost Dog & Cat Rescue Foundation, National Cat Protection Society, and the ASPCA.

-Other ways you can celebrate the day is to adopt a stray cat, buy some cat-themed merchandise, dress up as a cat or simply show your own cat some love and affection.
+Other ways you can celebrate the day is to adopt a stray kitty, buy some cat-themed merchandise, dress up as a cat or simply show your own cat some love and affection.
 Celebrating International Cat Day can be fun for both you and your cat.

 Attribution – From our friends at Holidays Calendar.com